 The modern Hybrid Tea, Floribunda and Grandiflora roses produce blooms in waves throughout the summer and early fall.
 Many of these are fragrant as well, but the blooms are on longer stems that make them very popular in the world of florists.

 Modern shurb or landscape roses give us disease resistance and season long blooms and fit very well in most any landscape or garden.

 Here is a brief description of the most common types of roses…

 Albas are tall, slender, upright bushes producing flowers of blush pink or white.
 Albas are very hardy and thrive under difficult conditions, even partial shade.
 They are almost completely disease-resistant and require little pruning.
 These roses have a strong, rich perfume.
 I have Felicite Parementier on order for next year.
 Another beautiful Alba is Madam Plantier.

 Bourbons were the roses of Victorian England.
 They produce beautiful, large, full old rose blooms on vigorous growing bushes with blooms of wonderful, heady fragrance.
 Many Bourbons repeat bloom.
 One of my favorite bourbons is Bourbon Queen although it does not repeat bloom for me.

 However, when she blooms, she blooms.
 Last year I sent a picture of Bourbon Queen in bloom to The American Rose Society and she was chosen to be in the 2013 calendar.
-So, you could say the Bourbon Queen is a calendar girl.
+So, you could say the Bourbon Queen is a calender girl.

 Also known as Cabbage Roses have large blooms of many petals.
 Centifolia means 100 petals.
 These roses are summer flowering and extremely fragrant!
 I don’t have any Centifolias (yet), but there are two that are standouts in the rose catalogs–Fantin Latour and Tour de Malakoff.